How did this happen?

 It had been a long time since Denny had coached Scott Winter in Little League, but now Scott had just earned his architectural degree from the University of Illinois.
 He designed the field free of charge.

-Dozens of local business leaders donated over $400,000 of skilled labor to do site work, carpentry, electrical work, cement finishing, plumbing and bricklaying over a two year construction period during 2006-2007.
-Hundreds of local volunteers provided unskilled labor during this time.
+Dozens of local business leaders donated over $400,000 of skilled labor to do site work, carpentry, electrical work, cement finishing, plumbing, and bricklaying over a two year construction period during 2006-2007.
+Hundreds of local volunteers provided labor during this time.

 Local hotels and restaurants supplied free lodging and food for all bricklayers for 4 months during the summer of 2007.